European-Unified-ID/EUID-docs/docs/sdks/client-side-identity.md

 Here's what you need to know about the token auto-refresh:

 - Only one token refresh call can be active at a time.
 - If the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process.
-To use EUID-based targeted advertising again, you must obtain the email from the consumer..
+To use EUID-based targeted advertising again, you must obtain the email from the consumer.
 In all other cases, auto-refresh attempts continue in the background.
 - All [callback functions](#callback-function) provided using the [Array Push Pattern](#array-push-pattern) are invoked in the following cases:
 	- After each successful refresh attempt.
 	- When identity has become invalid&#8212;for example, because the user has opted out.<br/>NOTE: The callback is *not* invoked when identity is temporarily unavailable and the auto-refresh keeps failing.
 In this case, the SDK continues using the existing advertising token as long as it hasn't expired.